calvenable/aoc25/README.md

 ### Daily Setup
 Each day I run `.\day.ps1` which is a PowerShell script that sets up a folder for that day's work, and pulls my input file from the website.
 It uses the current day of the month, or an optional parameter for day number in case I miss a day!
 It copies a template Python file, and some empty text files for adding test input.

+### PowerShell input fetching setup
+If you want to use the same PowerShell script, you'll also need a config file called `config.json` containing your session key.
+You can obtain this from DevTools in your browser of choice, under the Application tab > Cookies there should be a cookie called "session".
+Copy this into the example config file and rename it `config.json`.

 ### Day summary
 - Day 1: Counting the number of times a dial points at 0, or crosses the 0 mark, during a sequence of left and right operations.
 - Day 2: Checking if IDs are invalid (containing repeated sequences of digits).